-granted to these adventurers, in 1698, with authority to trade to the East as well as West Indies, Africa, and America.
+The list of difficulties which environed the E. I. Cy., at this period, is still incomplete.
+While weighed down by pecuniary involvements, and unable, for years together, to pay a dividend, the project for a new Scottish company was again brought forward, and a very advantageous charter granted to these adventurers, in 1698, with authority to trade to the East as well as West Indies, Africa, and America.
 This enterprise-which issued in the formation of the ill-fated Darien settlement-was soon succeeded by another more directly hostile to the E. I. Cy., and which was, in fact, a complete triumph on the part of the interloping interest.
 On the termination of the French war, the government of England looked around eagerly for means to liquidate the heavy expenses thereby incurred.
 The E. I. Cy. offered a loan of £700,000, at four per cent. interest, provided their charter should be confirmed, and the monopoly of the Indian trade secured to them by act of parliament.
-Their opponents tried a similar expedient, with more success, by proposing to raise a sum of £2,000,000 sterling, at eight per cent., on condition of being invested with exclusive privileges, and unfettered by any obligation to trade on a joint-stock, except as they themselves might afterwards desire.
-After much discussion, a bill was passed by the legislature, by which it was enacted that a loan of £2,000,000 should be raised, by subscription, for the Natives and foservice of government. reigners, bodies politic and corporate, were alike at liberty to contribute their quota towards the total sum, which was to bear an interest of eight per cent. per annum.
-In return for this accommodation, letters-patent were issued, incorporating an association, called the General Society trading to the East Indies.\ The members were authorised to adventure severally, to the amount of their subscriptions: or, if they so desired, might be formed into a joint-stock company.
-This new monopoly was to last until 1711; after that time, it was to terminate whenever the government chose, upon three years' notice, the original capital of two million having been first refunded to the subscribers.
-The old company were treated very summarily; the proviso of three years' notice + was, in their case, just so far regarded as to ensure them leave to trade with India till 1701.
+Their opponents tried a similar expedient, with more success, by proposing to raise a sum of £2,000,000 sterling, at eight per cent., on condition of being invested with exclusive privileges, and unfettered by any obligation to trade on a joint-stock.
+After much discussion, a bill was passed by the legislature, by which it was enacted that a loan of £2,000,000 should be raised, by subscription, for the service of government.
+Natives and foreigners, bodies politic and corporate, were alike at liberty to contribute their quota towards the total sum, which was to bear an interest of eight per cent. per annum.
+In return for this accommodation, letters-patent were issued, incorporating an association, called the General Society trading to the East Indies.
+The members were authorised to adventure severally, to the amount of their subscriptions: or, if they so desired, might be formed into a joint-stock company.
+This new monopoly was to last until 1711; after that time, it was to terminate whenever the government chose, upon three years' notice, the original capital of two million being first refunded to the subscribers.
+The old company were treated in it very summarily; the proviso of three years' notice was, in their case, just so far regarded as to ensure them leave to trade to India

+† Mocha and Judda are the seaports of Mecca. † Captain Kidd and several of his associates, being till 1701.
 With regard to both associations, it was decreed that the private fortunes of the adventurers should be responsible for the liquidation of liabilities incurred in their public capacity; and if further dividends were made by the old company before the payment of their debts, the members who accepted them were to be held responsible for the sums thus unduly received.

-\ Mill, i., 141.
+Mill, i., 141.
 Bruce says, the old association were obliged to assume the name of the London company, in contradistinction to the new corporation, which bore the more popular because national name of the English company (iii.
 250); but these terms, used only for a few years, would but confuse the reader if interwoven in the text.

-† Bruce, iii.
+† Bruce's Annals of the E. I. Cy., iii., 685. ‡ Bruce, iii.
 257. The old company declared their rivals "invaders of their rights, and authorised interlopers only."
-The new association were yet more violent in their invectives; and "the charge of piracy," says Mill, "became a general calumny with must be attributed.
+The new association were yet more violent in their invectives; and the charge of to the impolitic harshness of their measures.